grant-nations/2084/README.md

 ### *The year is 2084...*

 Immortality is available to a select few, one of which is Elon Musk (of course).
-From the result of a Twitter poll, Musk has decided to launch a seige on Earth from his command base on Mars.
+From the result of a Twitter poll, Musk has decided to launch a siege on Earth from his command base on Mars.
 It is up to you, the final Earth astronaut, to defend Earth from Musk's army of Tesla spaceships.

 ---
 ## Gameplay